-This loss example is based sweet corn planted in Florida with a reference maximum dollar amount of \$1,585 and a loss occurring in the final stage of production.
+This loss example is based on spring-planted, irrigated sweet corn in Florida with a reference maximum dollar amount of \$1,585 and a loss occurring in the final stage of production.
 At the 65-percent coverage level there is an \$1,030 insurance guarantee per acre.
-The example assumes an average production of 100 containers per acre sold at an average price of \$10 each.
-Subtracting the allowable cost of \$3.45 from the average price leaves a net value of \$6.55 per container.
+The example assumes an average production of 100 containers per acre sold at an average price of \$11 each.
+Subtracting the allowable cost of \$3.45 from the average price leaves a net value of \$7.55 per container.